 Modelling of the transport sector in the Mobility Model

-- historic data from 1975 to 2013 (or 1990 to 2013 for certain countries)
+• Historical data from 1975 to 2014 (or 1990 to 2014 for certain countries)

-- all major motorised transport modes (road, rail, shipping and air), providing passenger and freight services
+• All major motorised transport modes (road, rail, shipping and air), providing passenger and freight services

-MoMo further enables estimation of scenario-based costs of vehicles, fuels and transport infrastructure, as well as the primary material inputs required for the construction of vehicles, related energy needs and resultant GHG emissions.
+• MoMo further enables estimation of scenario-based costs of vehicles, fuels and transport infrastructure, as well as the primary material inputs required for the construction of vehicles, related energy needs and resultant GHG emissions

 The MoMo modelling framework relies upon compiling and combining detailed data from various sources on vehicles in each of the countries/regions to estimate aggregate energy consumption, emissions and other energy-relevant metrics at the country/regional level.

 Historical data series have been collected by MoMo modellers from a wide variety of public and proprietary data sources for more than a decade.
 National data are gathered primarily from the following organisations: 1) national and international public institutions (e.g. the World Bank, the Asian Development Bank and Eurostat); 2) national government ministries (e.g. departments of energy and transport, and statistical bureaus); 3) federations, associations and non-governmental organisations (e.g. Japan Automobile Manufacturers Association, Korea Automobile Manufacturers Association and National Association of Automobile Manufacturers of South Africa); 4) public research institutions (e.g. peer-reviewed papers and reports from universities and national laboratories); 5) private research institutions (e.g. International Council on Clean Transportation); and 6) private business and consultancies (e.g. IHS Automotive/Polk, Segment Y, and other major automotive market research and analysis organisations, in addition to major energy companies and automobile manufacturers themselves).
 Full details on data sources on a national or regional basis are documented in the regional data files of MoMo.